|

 -

-return a byteArray filled with the receivers bits
+return a byteArray filled with the receiver's bits

 (8 bits of the absolute value per element),

-otherwise least significant byte is first
+most significant byte is first

 -